awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-ip-addr.md

 # Mounting with an IP Address through AWS Cnf<a name="mounting-fs-mount-ip-addr"></a>
 You can also configure mounting a file system using the mount target IP address via AWS CloudFormation.

-Before mounting to a traget Ip address, you have to create EFS with a specific IP addpress.
-It's just like you can select an IP from the range fo Ip's subnets have.
+Before mounting to a target Ip address, you have to create EFS with a specific IP address.
+It's just like you can select an IP from the range of Ip's subnets have.

 *Creating-EFS-IP-addr.config*
 ```